 Coming down from the UK after completing his master’s, Alistair chose UC to make the most of its international reputation for research resources.

 ‘It’s located in a beautiful country, where exciting research is undertaken with spectacular research equipment at the Mt.
 John Observatory,’ he says.

-Alistair has had the opportunity to visit the Mt.
+Alistair had the opportunity to visit the Mt.
 John Observatory through the Aurora Astronomy School, a UC programme aimed at year 13 students that includes a field trip to the observatory in Tekapo.

 ‘It was one of the best parts of my time at UC,’ he says, ‘seeing such interest in astronomy from young, very talented students, and feeling like I have played a part in helping teach and guide them for their future careers in whatever they do.
 I highly recommend all to get involved, as a school student to attend and as a postgrad to help out.’

-He has also received the Dennis William Moore Scholarship for his research using the observatory and the B G Wybourne Scholarship in Physics to support his PhD.
+He also received the Dennis William Moore Scholarship for his research using the observatory and the B G Wybourne Scholarship in Physics to support his PhD.

 ‘UC has a friendly environment, and a commitment to success clearly shown by all staff and students,’ he says.

 After finishing his research, Alistair returned to the UK and worked at the University of Oxford, developing the UK Biobank software, that keeps an archive of medical results of over half a million people for use in clinical studies.

 Later Alistair worked at the University of Leeds on a project called “Looking Inside the Continents of Space” (LiCS), which aims to detect tectonic strain and potential earthquake hazards by mapping areas using satellite data.
 The project was presented at The American Geophysical Union 2016, and has been featured on BBC News for its potential use in many different industries.